AlureonTheVirus/GroupMeCommunityDocs/docs/push.md

 	If you're not using a Faye client library, you can still connect to GroupMe’s real-time Push Service by directly implementing the Bayeux protocol over WebSockets.
 This approach is transport-agnostic and works in any language that supports WebSockets and JSON.

-	> [!INFO]
+	!!! info

-	> For complex steps (like subscription formatting), we’ll show JavaScript snippets to help illustrate what your code might look like.
+		For complex steps (like subscription formatting), we’ll show JavaScript snippets to help illustrate what your code might look like.

 	**Step 1: Perform the Handshake (via HTTP)**